RawanAbdul/project-r/README.md

 This workshop consists of two tasks:

-The first task was released in V0.1.0
+The first task was published in V0.1.0

-The second task was released in V0.2.0
+The second task was published in V0.2.0